 There is a great need for qualified behaviour modification within our community, and at Quinte Canine we just cannot do it alone (due to extremely long wait lists).
 We are very excited to have developed a strategic alliance with Victoria Blondin of Shaggy Dog Pet Services to help the dogs, and the people who love them, in the Quinte community.

 Victoria attended the University of Guelph where she found her passion for animal behaviour and nutrition while receiving her undergraduate and Master's degree in Science in Animal Welfare and Behaviour.
-She then attended the Royal (Dick) School of Veterinary Studies (the University of Edinburgh) to become a veterinarian.
-After living in Scotland for a number of years, where she stayed to practice as a veterinarian, Victoria returned to Canada in 2016 and began Shaggy Dog Pet Services.
+After living in Scotland for a number of years, Victoria returned to Canada in 2016 and began Shaggy Dog Pet Services.

 To book an appointment with Victoria at Quinte Canine please click here (be sure to click on 'Quinte Canine Services').